eeelizzabeth/iosProgramming/Tumblr/README.md

 **Tumblr** is a photo browsing app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).

-📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
-This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.

-# Add this to top of existing Tumblr README
 # Lab 2 - *Tumblr-Details Screen*

 **Tumblr** is a photo browsing app app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).